miharekar/miharekar.github.io/_posts/posts/2022-03-24-what-did-i-learn-by-writing-a-journal-every-day-for-over-3-years.md

 ---
 layout: post
 category: posts
-title: What Did I Learn by Writing a Journal Every Day for Over 3 Years
+title: What Did I Learn by Writing a Journal Every Day for Over 3 Years?
 excerpt: "The answers will surpsise you!"
 tags: [stoic, philosophy, stoicism, journal, journaling, day one, workflow, shortcuts, ios, ruby, gratitude]
 comments: true